jaylaprade/createLab/README.md

 **Other notes:**

 You'll note that I said "Scripts".
-My intention is to create two more scripts in this repo to do the following:
+My intention is to create a few more scripts in this repo to do the following:
 - Package a Lab by:
   -   Setting up the zip file correctly